whria78/skinimagecrawler/README.md

 # Skin Image Crawler

 This is Skin Image Crawler script written in Python 3.
 This script helps to download dermatologic images from google.com and bing.com using 214 keywords of various languages.
-The keywords of Korean was validated and the rests were translated by Google translator (http://translate.google.com).
+The keywords in Korean was validated.
+The rest keywords were translated by Google translator (http://translate.google.com).
 It was developed to collect training images for deep learning.

 ## Requirement